 If you know the industries you are interested in, just jump to those areas:

-XiaoIce is Microsoft’s biggest chatbot success story and the most technically sophisticated bot on our list.
+XiaoIce is Microsoft’s biggest chatbot success story and along with GPT-3, it is one of the most technically sophisticated bots in our list.
 In July 2014, she was live in major Chinese social media platforms including Weibo, a hybrid of Facebook and Twitter in terms of functionality.
 In 3 months after launch, she had 0.5 billion conversations.
 She has been ranked as Weibo’s top influencer with 850,000+ followers.

 Her followers were also quite engaged.
 Some metrics that prove her success are: